Stella Parks

 Stella Parks is an American pastry chef and food writer based in Kentucky.
 She has worked in various Lexington-area restaurants, notably Table 310, and was a longtime contributor to Serious Eats.
 Parks received a James Beard Foundation Award in 2018 for her bestselling cookbook BraveTart: Iconic American Desserts.

 Early life and education

 Stella Parks was born in Kentucky, where she grew up in Versailles.
 She began working in restaurants at the age of 14.

-Immediately after graduating high school, Parks left to study at the Culinary Institute of America.
+Immediately after graduating from high school, Parks left to study at the Culinary Institute of America.
 She graduated in 2002 from the school's baking and pastry program.

 Restaurant career

 Parks worked in a variety of restaurants in the Lexington, Kentucky, area, including Wallace Station and the Holly Hill Inn.
 She also spent time in Tokyo, moving there to study Japanese as part of a self-described "quarter-life crisis."

 In 2010, she was hired to work at the new Lexington restaurant Table 310 as its pastry chef.
 In 2012, she was named one of America's Best New Pastry Chefs by Food & Wine magazine in recognition of her work at Table 310.